angryscan/angryscan-app/README.md

 ### Console Mode

-AngryData can also be launched in [console mode](https://github.com/angryscan/angrydata-app/blob/main/doc/CONSOLE.md), which is convenient for automation and running tasks without a graphical interface.
+Angry Data Scanner can also be launched in [console mode](https://github.com/angryscan/angrydata-app/blob/main/doc/CONSOLE.md), which is convenient for automation and running tasks without a graphical interface.

 ### System Requirements
 `Windows`, `Linux `